 Candidates for the Master of Science degree must earn a minimum of thirty semester hours in graduate courses and thesis research.
-A minimum of twenty semester hours must be in coursework in Metallurgical Engineering or related technical subjects, with the balance (ten semester hours) in thesis research.
+A minimum of twenty semester hours must be in coursework in Metallurgical Engineering or related technical subjects, with a minimum of ten semester hours in thesis research.
 The student is required to maintain at least a 3.0 grade point average.
-Faculty Consultation (MET E 6980) does not count toward fulfillment of degree requirements.
+Faculty Consultation (MET E 6980) does not count toward the fulfillment of degree requirements.